Ashwin2k3/7th-sem/Machine_Learning/ShortNotes.md

 9. **Deep Learning**: A subset of ML that uses **neural networks** for tasks like image recognition.
 10. **Multi-Task Learning**: Simultaneously trains models on multiple related tasks to improve generalization.

+Here are 10 points for each of the topics you mentioned: supervised learning, unsupervised learning, semi-supervised learning, and a review of probability.

+### Supervised Learning
+1. **Definition**: A type of machine learning where the model is trained on labeled data, meaning the input data is paired with the correct output.
+2. **Common Algorithms**: Includes linear regression, logistic regression, decision trees, support vector machines (SVM), and neural networks.
+3. **Applications**: Used in applications like spam detection, sentiment analysis, image classification, and medical diagnosis.
+4. **Data Requirement**: Requires a large amount of labeled data for training to achieve high accuracy.
+5. **Evaluation Metrics**: Performance is typically measured using metrics like accuracy, precision, recall, F1-score, and mean squared error (MSE).
+6. **Overfitting Risk**: Models may overfit the training data if they are too complex, which can reduce their performance on unseen data.
+7. **Training Process**: Involves splitting data into training and validation sets to tune model parameters and prevent overfitting.
+8. **Feature Engineering**: Critical for improving model performance; involves selecting, modifying, or creating new features from the existing data.
+9. **Bias-Variance Tradeoff**: Supervised learning involves managing the tradeoff between bias (error due to overly simplistic assumptions) and variance (error due to excessive complexity).
+10. **Use of Cross-Validation**: Techniques like k-fold cross-validation are often employed to ensure the model's robustness and generalizability.

+### Unsupervised Learning
+1. **Definition**: A type of machine learning where the model is trained on unlabeled data, aiming to find hidden patterns or intrinsic structures in the input data.
+2. **Common Algorithms**: Includes clustering algorithms (like K-means, hierarchical clustering), dimensionality reduction techniques (like PCA, t-SNE), and association rule learning (like Apriori).
+3. **Applications**: Used in customer segmentation, market basket analysis, anomaly detection, and data compression.
+4. **Data Requirement**: Does not require labeled data, making it suitable for exploratory data analysis where labels are not available.
+5. **Evaluation Metrics**: Performance is often harder to measure than supervised learning; common approaches include silhouette score, Davies–Bouldin index, and visual inspection.
+6. **Cluster Analysis**: The primary goal is often to partition data into clusters, where data points in the same cluster are more similar to each other than to those in other clusters.
+7. **Dimensionality Reduction**: Techniques used to reduce the number of features in a dataset while retaining its essential information, which helps in visualizing high-dimensional data.
+8. **Assumption of Structure**: Assumes that there is some underlying structure in the data that can be uncovered through analysis.
+9. **Use of Visualization**: Often employs visualization techniques to interpret the results of clustering and understand data distributions.
+10. **Challenges**: Difficulty in determining the number of clusters, evaluating the quality of clusters, and the sensitivity to initial conditions (in methods like K-means).

+### Semi-Supervised Learning
+1. **Definition**: A machine learning approach that combines a small amount of labeled data with a large amount of unlabeled data during training.
+2. **Common Algorithms**: Includes self-training, co-training, and graph-based methods.
+3. **Applications**: Useful in scenarios where acquiring labeled data is expensive or time-consuming, such as image recognition and natural language processing.
+4. **Data Requirement**: Reduces the burden of needing extensive labeled datasets by leveraging abundant unlabeled data.
+5. **Improved Performance**: Often leads to better model performance compared to using only labeled or only unlabeled data.
+6. **Assumption of Similarity**: Relies on the assumption that similar inputs (unlabeled) will have similar outputs (labels).
+7. **Iterative Training**: Typically involves iteratively refining the model by labeling a portion of the unlabeled data and retraining.
+8. **Use of Pseudo-labeling**: Involves predicting labels for unlabeled data and adding these pseudo-labels to the training set.
+9. **Evaluation Metrics**: Similar to supervised learning, metrics like accuracy and F1-score can be used, but they may need to be adapted for the semi-supervised context.
+10. **Challenges**: Care must be taken to avoid introducing noise from incorrect pseudo-labels, which can lead to poor model performance.

+### Review of Probability
+1. **Definition**: Probability is a measure of the likelihood that an event will occur, ranging from 0 (impossible) to 1 (certain).
+2. **Basic Concepts**: Involves concepts like sample space, events, and outcomes, with terms like independent and dependent events.
+3. **Probability Rules**: Follows rules such as the addition rule (for mutually exclusive events) and multiplication rule (for independent events).
+4. **Conditional Probability**: The probability of an event occurring given that another event has already occurred, often denoted as \(P(A|B)\).
+5. **Bayes' Theorem**: A fundamental theorem that describes the probability of an event based on prior knowledge of conditions related to the event.
+6. **Random Variables**: Functions that assign numerical values to each outcome in a sample space, which can be discrete or continuous.
+7. **Probability Distributions**: Describes how probabilities are distributed over values of a random variable; includes distributions like binomial, normal, and Poisson.
+8. **Expected Value**: The long-term average value of a random variable, calculated as the weighted sum of all possible values.
+9. **Variance and Standard Deviation**: Measures of dispersion in a probability distribution, indicating how spread out the values are around the expected value.
+10. **Law of Large Numbers**: States that as the number of trials increases, the empirical probability of an event will converge to its theoretical probability.

+These points should provide a solid foundation for understanding each topic.
+Let me know if you need further elaboration on any of them!

 # Basic Linear Algebra in Machine Learning Techniques
 1. **Vectors**: Represent data points in **multi-dimensional space**.
 2. **Matrices**: Represent datasets and enable transformations like **rotation**, **scaling**, and **translation**.